 \section{Introduction}

 Programming assistants powered by large language models (LLMs) have rapidly proliferated across software development practices.
-Several studies indicate their potential to improve developer productivity \cite{Ziegler2022ProductivityCompletion, Weber2024SignificantModels}, though this finding is far from universal \cite{Stray2025DeveloperStudy,BeckerMeasuringProductivity}.
+Several studies indicate their potential to improve developer productivity \cite{Ziegler2022ProductivityCompletion, Weber2024SignificantModels}, though this finding is far from universal \cite{Stray2025DeveloperStudy, BeckerMeasuringProductivity}.
 Users employ these tools for diverse programming tasks, including information retrieval, code generation, debugging, documentation writing, and learning new technologies \cite{Liang2024AChallenges}.
-The landscape of available tools is also complex and growing: in addition to the variety of LLMs powering programming assistants, interfaces can range from auto-complete engines embedded in developer's environments to chatbot interfaces that mimic natural language conversations, \cite{Treude2025HowEngineering}, with the latter proving particularly accessible to programmers across skill levels.
+The landscape of available tools is complex and growing: interfaces range from auto-complete engines embedded in development environments to chatbot interfaces that mimic natural language conversations \cite{Treude2025HowEngineering}, with the latter proving particularly accessible to programmers across skill levels.

-A risk for all users of LLM-based tools, especially for less experienced programmers, is over-reliance, potentially leading to unproductive programming practices or insufficient quality control for generated programs \cite{Barke2023GroundedModels,Vaithilingam2022ExpectationModels,Chen2021EvaluatingCode}.
-For example, literature suggests that some programmers rely on asking the model to explain its code choices as their entire checking procedure \cite{Fawzy2025VibeReview,OBrien2025HowProgram}, even though LLM-generated explanations may be incorrect \cite{Kabir2024IsQuestions,Sarsa2022AutomaticModels}— even about code the LLM has just produced.
-In some contexts, users of LLMs may not take steps to validate the outputs at all \cite{Prather2024TheProgrammers,Fawzy2025VibeReview,Kazemitabaar2024CodeAid:Needs,Prather2023ItsProgrammers}, a pattern that has been observed in other knowledge work contexts when users are particularly confident in a model's abilities \cite{Lee2025TheWorkers}.
-Observing student programmers decline to validate generated code blocks, \citet{Kazemitabaar2024CodeAid:Needs} noted that "this indicates that some students might believe that AI code generators are fully capable of providing flawless code."
+A key risk for all users, especially novice programmers, is over-reliance, potentially leading to unproductive practices or insufficient quality control for generated programs \cite{Barke2023GroundedModels, Vaithilingam2022ExpectationModels, Chen2021EvaluatingCode}.
+For example, some programmers rely on asking the model to explain its code choices as their entire validation procedure \cite{Fawzy2025VibeReview, OBrien2025HowProgram}, even though LLM-generated explanations may be incorrect \cite{Kabir2024IsQuestions, Sarsa2022AutomaticModels}—even about code the LLM has just produced.
+In some contexts, users may not validate outputs at all \cite{Prather2024TheProgrammers, Fawzy2025VibeReview, Kazemitabaar2024CodeAid:Needs, Prather2023ItsProgrammers}, particularly when confident in a model's abilities \cite{Lee2025TheWorkers}, or in its capability of providing flawless code \cite{Kazemitabaar2024CodeAid:Needs}.